laxman-goud/notes-app/readme.md

 Make sure to update your `.env` `GOOGLE_CALLBACK_URL` to match your deployed URL (e.g. `https://yourapp.onrender.com/google/callback`).

 ---

+## 🤝 Contributing

+Contributions are welcome! 🎉

+Feel free to **fork this project**, open an **issue**, or submit a **pull request** with your improvements.
+Please make sure your changes are clear, concise, and follow the contributing guidelines.

+---
 ## 🙋‍♂️ Author

 Made with ❤️ by [**Laxman Goud**](https://github.com/laxman-goud)